 The presence of filaments and voids in the galaxy distribution was met with some scepticism.
 One objection against the new concept was raised by Peebles: the human brain has a tendency to see regularity (filaments in galaxy distribution) even in the case if the actual distribution is almost random.
-Zeldovich 54 addressed this problem in his talk during the IAU Symposium and suggested that objective criteria should be used to check this aspect of the galaxy distribution.
+Zeldovich58 addressed this problem in his talk during the IAU Symposium and suggested that objective criteria should be used to check this aspect of the galaxy distribution.
 Together with the Zeldovich team we developed several methods to characterise the filamentary distribution.
 One of these methods was the multiplicity function of galaxy systems, it is sensitive to the richness of galaxy systems.
-The other test applied was the connectivity test, which makes difference between galaxy systems consisting of isolated clusters, clusters connected with filaments, and a random distribution of galaxies.
-These tests showed that the original Zeldovich scenario (where small-scale perturbations were absent), as well as the Peebles scenario, have some problems.
+The other test applied was the connectivity or percolation test, which makes difference between galaxy systems consisting of isolated clusters, clusters connected with filaments, and a random distribution of galaxies.

+Applying these tests to real galaxy samples confirmed the presence of galaxy systems of very different richness, and a high connectivity due to galaxy filaments between superclusters.
+The application of tests to simulated structures showed that the original Zeldovich scenario (where small-scale perturbations were absent), as well as the Peebles scenario, have some problems.
 The Zeldovich scenario passes the percolation test, but not the multiplicity test - there are no fine structures within superclusters.
-The Peebles scenario fails in both tests, Results of these tests were described by Zeldovich, Einasto & Shandarin56 and Einasto et. al.57 Both difficulties were solved when the Cold Dark Matter scenario of structure formation was applied, which unites best properties of both the Zeldovich and the Peebles scenarios.^{44,45} Galaxies form by clustering and merging of smaller galaxies, but their formation starts in future superclusters, where the density is highest.
+The Peebles scenario fails both tests, results of these tests were described by Zeldovich, Einasto & Shandarin60 and Einasto et al.61

+Difficulties with both scenarios were solved when the Cold Dark Matter model of structure formation was applied, which unites best properties of both the Zeldovich and the Peebles scenarios (Melott et al.,48 Blumenthal et al.49).
+Galaxies form by clustering and merging of smaller galaxies as suggested by Peebles, but their formation starts in future superclusters, where the density is highest, as it follows from the Zeldovich pancake scenario.

 At the time of the Tallinn symposium only relatively small areas of sky were covered by complete magnitude-limited galaxy samples, thus many astronomers were suspicious to the presence of the overall cellular distribution.
 It was evident that wide-area and deeper flux-limited galaxy redshift surveys are needed.
 Harvard astronomers made for the whole Northern hemisphere a survey up to limiting magnitude 14.5, later the survey was extended to 15.5 magnitude, CfA1 and CfA2 surveys, respectively.
-The second CfA surveys shows the filamentary character of the galaxy distribution very clearly, as seen from the first slice of their study by de Lapparent, Geller & Huchra.58 The presence of the cosmic web was confirmed.
+The second CfA surveys shows the filamentary character of the galaxy distribution very clearly, as seen from the first slice of their study by de Lapparent, Geller & Huchra.
+The presence of the cosmic web was confirmed.

 A much deeper redshift survey up to the blue magnitude 19.4 was made using the Anglo-Australian 4-m telescope.
-This Two degree Field Galaxy Redshift Survey (2dFGRS) covers an equatorial strip in the Northern Galactic hemisphere and a contiguous area in the Southern hemisphere.59 Over 250 thousand redshifts have been measured.
-Presently the largest project to map the Universe, the Sloan Digital Sky Survey (SDSS), has been completed by a number of American, Japanese and European universities and observatories.60 The goal was to map a quarter of the entire sky: to determine positions and photometric data in 5 spectral bands of galaxies and quasars, and redshifts of all galaxies down to red magnitude $\mathbf{r} = 17.7$ (about 1 million galaxies).
+This Two degree Field Galaxy Redshift Survey (2dFGRS) covers an equatorial strip in the Northern Galactic hemisphere and a contiguous area in the Southern hemisphere.
+63 Over 250 thousand redshifts have been measured.
+Presently the largest project to map the Universe, the Sloan Digital Sky Survey (SDSS), has been completed by a number of American, Japanese and European universities and observatories.
+64 The goal was to map a quarter of the entire sky: to determine positions and photometric data in 5 spectral bands of galaxies and quasars, and redshifts of all galaxies down to red magnitude r = 17.7 (about 1 million galaxies).
 All 7 data releases have been made public.
 This has allowed to map the largest volume of the Universe so far.
-Fig. 12 shows the luminosity density field of a shell of thickness 10 h^{-1} Mpc at a distance 240 h^{-1} Mpc from us.
+Fig. 12 shows the luminosity density field of a shell of thickness 10 h^{-1} Mpc at a distance $d = 240 h^{-1}$ Mpc from us.